Lu Valena

 Melody Attarha is a stop-motion animator from Boston, currently based in São Paulo.
 Melody draws inspiration from early animators and likes to experiment with unconventional techniques.
 She also works with puppets, cut paper, and illustration.
 You can see more of her animated work at vimeo.com/melodyattarha.

 Avi is a Boston based teacher and film photographer who has been shooting for 11 years mostly with her/their Canon AE1.
 Avi loves documenting every day life experiences, both with portraits and urban and rural landscapes.
-They also shoot collaborative portraits that are meant to empower and embolden her subjects especially for other queer folks or folks with other marginalized identities.
+They also shoot collaborative portraits that are meant to empower and embolden their subjects especially for other queer folks or folks with other marginalized identities.
 As described in a website review: “Each photograph is a vibrant, unfiltered keepsake of an ephemeral moment given over to memory."

 Blaine Bacchiocchi is a Fine Artist and Art Educator.
 She is currently finishing her Masters Degree in Visual Art Education in the Boston Area and resides in Buzzard’s Bay Massachusetts.
 Blaine has a life-long love of creative endeavors and enjoys working in a range of media.
 Her current project is a mixed media installation dealing with the role of Visual Art education as part of a holistic education practice, and in particular when it comes to the needs of social emotional students, with a little bit of psychological theory thrown in the mix for good measure.
 She enjoys finding layers of connections between issues and concepts that may otherwise seam disparate and exploring those connections through the use of 2D and 3D materials.